tobby88/geomagic_touch/geomagic_control/README.md

 This is based on the [package of Dane Powell](https://github.com/danepowell/phantom_omni).
 However, it has several advantages:
 - Compatible with Ubuntu 14.04LTS and ROS Indigo
 - Uses the more beautiful URDF model from [Francisco](https://github.com/fsuarez6/phantom_omni/tree/hydro-devel/omni_description)
+The [fork](https://github.com/HumaRobotics/geomagic_touch) was forked again ;) and is now compatible with Ubuntu 16.04LTS and ROS Kinetic.
+It also works with Tapi and publishes an iiwa-compatible pose.

 To see it in action, simply:
 roslaunch geomagic_control geomagic.launch